sghall/bundle-inspector-webpack-plugin/README.md

 ```

 The server listens via websockets so it will update as your developing.
-The 3D graph can be resource intensive, so it may be better to keep it on the treemap while your developing.
+The 3D graph can be resource intensive, so it may be better to keep it on the treemap while your working.
-It will refresh to the page your on each time webapck updates.
+It will refresh to the page your currently on each time webpack updates.

+## Shoutouts

 Uses the data processing from the awesome [Webpack Bundle Analyzer](https://github.com/th0r/webpack-bundle-analyzer).
 The app is built using [Create React App](https://github.com/facebookincubator/create-react-app).